xbeat/Machine-Learning/README.md

 Relational Recurrent Neural Networks (R2N2) are an extension of traditional RNNs that incorporate relational reasoning capabilities.
 They excel at processing sequences of structured data and learning relationships between entities.
 This architecture combines the temporal processing power of RNNs with the ability to model complex relationships.

+## Regression and Classification Loss Functions Cheat Sheet

+Mean Bias Error (MBE) - Fundamental Regression Loss

+Mean Bias Error provides insights into the systematic over or underestimation in regression models by calculating the average difference between predicted and actual values.
+While rarely used as a primary training objective, it serves as a crucial diagnostic tool for model bias assessment.

 ## Emphasizing Key Visualization Details

 Understanding Matplotlib's Zoom Indicator